OtherRealms/Shot-Manager-Guide/source/index.rst

 Image Relative vs pixel position.
 Every position and scale parameter has the option to use pixel coordinates or relative coordinates.

-Note, these coordinates are always in addition to parent **Groups**.
+ Note: these coordinates are always in addition to parent **Groups**.
 Image relative coordinates are useful when making an adaptable layout for various image ratios or for easily finding the centre of an image i.e 0,0 is the centre of the canvas when Image relative, otherwise the bottom left.

 If the stamp belongs to a group, 0,0 will be the group's centre anchor in both cases.
 Image Relative Scale always refers a 0-1 factor the canvas size otherwise XY pixel distance from centre i.e. x X 5 is 10 pixels across.
 The scaling centre can be offset when grouped.